underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

 getWrappedValue(Wrapper(42))
 ```

-The error message hints at the problem:
+The error message hints at the problem.

-> error: could not find implicit value for parameter gen:
->
->   `Generic.Aux[Wrapper, Head :: HNil]`

-The clue is in the appearance of the type `Head`.
+The clue is in the appearance of the type `H`.
 This is the name of a type parameter in the method:
 it shouldn't be appearing
 in the type the compiler is trying to unify.
 The problem is that the `gen` parameter is over-constrained:
 the compiler can't find a `Repr`
 *and* ensure its length at the same time.
-`Nothing` also often provides a clue,
+The type `Nothing` also often provides a clue,
 appearing when the compiler
 fails to unify covariant type parameters.